 Try that and see what ideas you come up with.

-Chelsea Baldwin is the founder of Copy Power, where she teaches writers and marketers to create better on-page copy using reverse-engineered buyer psychology.
-Her free ebook shows five best on-page copy modifications to reduce bounce rates and increase conversions.
+Chelsea Baldwin is the founder of Copy Power, where she teaches writers and marketers to create better one-page copy using reverse-engineered buyer psychology.
+Her free 3-part email course will have you writing the kind of web copy you’ve always dreamed of and will have your target audience salivating.